 Sankey diagrams feature directed arrows that have a width proportional to the flow quantity visualized: if a flow is twice as wide it represents double the quantity.
 Flow diagrams can show e.g. energy, materials, water or costs.

-Within a Sankey diagram the directed flow is always drawn between at least two nodes (processes).
-Thus it shows not only flow values but also information about the structure and distribution of the defined system.
+Within a Sankey chart the directed flow is always drawn between at least two nodes (processes).
+Thus it shows not only values but also information about the structure and distribution of the defined system.
 So they are a great alternative to common flow or bar & pie charts.

-In comparison to a conventional bar or pie chart and even a flow chart, they are more suitable for visualizing the energy balance or material flows.
-Sankey diagrams draw the attention to the largest entries in the system.
-Through the visualization data inconsistencies can be detected, such as measurement and transmission error.
+In comparison to a conventional bar or pie chart and even a flow chart, they are more suitable for visualizing the energy balance or material streams.

 Before that this kind of diagram had been used by the French engineer Charles Joseph Minard to visualize Napoleon's Russian Campaign of 1812.

-In the course of this Sankey diagrams gained popularity, especially in Germany, where the economy focused on material and energy efficiency due to the reparation payments after World War I.
+In the course of this the Sankey diagram gained popularity, especially in Germany, where the economy focused on material and energy efficiency due to the reparation payments after World War I.